l-sala/l-sala.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I work in the center for Cardiac Arrhythmias of Genetic Origin and Laboratory of Cardiovascular Genetics of the Istituto Auxologico Italiano.
+I work in the Department of Biotechnology and Biosciences of the University of Milano - Bicocca and I am affiliated researcher to the Center for Cardiac Arrhythmias of Genetic Origin and Laboratory of Cardiovascular Genetics of the Istituto Auxologico Italiano IRCCS.

 My work is focussed on the study of congenital and acquired cardiac arrhythmias with human and patient-specific in vitro models based on human induced pluripotent stem cells.